-Essential services are continuing and employees of those organizations are attending to work.
+Essential services are continuing, and employees of those organizations are attending to work.
 While most people are safe in the confines of their home, a few are taking the risk to come and work.

-The EC Act 1923, covers occupational diseases peculiar to the employment Sec 3(2)a & Sch III, but will it also include any disease contracted during an epidemic?
+The EC Act 1923 covers occupational diseases peculiar to the employment Sec 3(2)a & Sch III, but will it also include any disease contracted during an epidemic?
+In case of a permanent disability or death, what is the employer's liability?

 From India, Mumbai